Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: The Witness Condition

 \section{The Witness Condition}

-We have seen (Theorem~\ref{thm:metric}) that under $\bar\eta$-central, Lemma~\ref{lem:rascbound-simple} provides a bound on a weak Hellinger-type of metric.
-For problems different from density estimation, i.e. loss functions different from log loss, we are often mainly interested in a bound on the excess risk.
-To get such bounds, we need a second condition on top of $\bar\eta$-central.
-To see why, consider the density estimation Example~\ref{ex:cde} again.
-If we assume a correct model, $p = p_{\fopt}$, then (see (\ref{eq:preciselyone}), the $\bar\eta$-central condition holds automatically for all $\bar\eta \leq 1$ so Theorem~\ref{thm:metric} gives a bound on the Hellinger distance.
+We have seen via Theorem~\ref{thm:metric} that under the $\bar\eta$-central condition, Lemma~\ref{lem:rascbound-simple} provides a bound on a weak Hellinger-type metric.
+For problems different from density estimation, i.e., loss functions different from log loss, we often mainly are interested in a bound on the excess risk.
+To get such bounds, we need a second condition on top of the $\bar\eta$-central condition.
+To see why, consider again the density estimation example (Example~\ref{ex:cde}).
+If we assume a correct model, $p = p_{\fopt}$, then from \eqref{eq:preciselyone} the $\bar\eta$-central condition holds automatically for all $\bar\eta \leq 1$, and so Theorem~\ref{thm:metric} gives a bound on the Hellinger distance.
 Yet, while the Hellinger distance is bounded, in general we can have $\kl(p \pipes p_f) = \infty$.
 If, for example, $\cF$ is the set of densities for the Bernoulli model, $P$ is Bernoulli$(1/2)$, and we use ERM for log loss (so that $\estim{f}$ is the maximum likelihood estimator for the Bernoulli model), we observe with positive probability only $0$'s.
 In this case, we will infer $\estim{f}$ with $p_{\estim{f}}(Y= 0) =1$, and thus with positive probability the excess risk between $\estim{f}$ and $\fopt$ is $\infty$ even though the expected Hellinger distance is of order $O(1/n)$.
 We thus need an extra condition.
-For log loss, the simplest such condition is that the likelihood ratio of $p_{\fopt}$ to $p_f$ is uniformly bounded for all $f \in \cF$.
-For that case, \cite{birge1998minimum} proved a tight bound on the ratio between the standard KL divergence and the standard $(\eta = 1/2)$ Hellinger distance.
-Lemma~\ref{lem:renyi-to-kl-simple} below represents a vast generalization of their result to arbitrary $\eta$, misspecified $\cF$, and general loss functions under the {\em witness condition\/} which we introduce below, and which is a vast weakening of the bounded likelihood ratio condition.
-It is the cornerstone for proving our subsequent results, Theorems~\ref{thm:firstriskbound}, \ref{thm:main-bounded}, and \ref{thm:main-unbounded}.
-Whereas the strong central condition imposes exponential decay of the lower tail of the excess loss $\loss_f - \loss_{\fopt}$, the witness condition imposes a much weaker type of control on the upper tail of $\loss_{f}- \loss_{\fopt}$.
-Below we show that the witness condition generalizes not only conditions by \cite{birge1998minimum} but also by \cite{sason2016f} and \cite{wong1995probability} (Example~\ref{ex:wong}).
-We also show that it holds in a variety of settings, e.g.~with exponential families with suitably restricted parameter spaces in the well-specified setting and when the log likelihood has exponentially small tails (Example~\ref{ex:glm-II}), but also with bounded regression under heavy-tailed distributions (Example~\ref{ex:heavy-tailed-regression}).
-Moreover, although the conditions are not equivalent, there is an intriguing similarity to the recent \emph{small-ball condition} of \cite{mendelson2014learning-a} (Example~\ref{ex:smallball}).